Nexus-Mods/nexus_semantic_logger/README.md

 Configures a [semantic_logger](https://rubygems.org/gems/rails_semantic_logger) as required for NexusMods components.

+## Telemetry

+As well as providing a semantic logger, this gem handles datadog telemetry associated with the logging approach:

+* logs
+* traces
+* metrics
+   * statsd is automatically attached to datadog runtime metrics and may also be used for custom metrics.

 # Local gem development

 Steps to run this gem from local sources in one the nexus 'staged build' rails components: